cabforum/cabforum.org/content/posts/2020/2020-09-09-ballot-sc35-cleanups-and-clarifications.md

 Under Bylaw 2.3(g), “a ballot result will be considered valid only when more than half of the number of currently active Members has participated”.
 Votes to abstain are counted in determining a quorum.
 Half of currently active Members as of the start of voting was **10**, so quorum was **11** votes – quorum was met.”

-**Purpose of Ballot:**
+## Purpose of Ballot

 This ballot attempts to fix the numerous typographical and editorial issues that have been identified in the SCWG documents (“spring cleanup”), such as incorrect section references, expired effective dates, or spelling and grammatical mistakes.
 Additionally, it attempts to provide guidance and clarification for language that has been viewed as ambiguous, multiple, or conflicting interpretations.

 CAs SHOULD carefully review each change, to ensure no normative impact upon their CA operations and practices that may have resulted from these ambiguities and consistency issues.

 The following motion has been proposed by Ryan Sleevi of Google and endorsed by Ben Wilson of Mozilla and Doug Beattie of GlobalSign.
-This ballot is available at GitHub at  with further discussion of the changes
+This ballot is available at GitHub at <https://github.com/cabforum/documents/pull/208> with further discussion of the changes

-— MOTION BEGINS —
+## Motion begins

 This ballot modifies the “Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates” (“Baseline Requirements”), based on Version 1.7.1: